-Induction training for new employees (Welcome to Agora) the programme includes basic information about the company (history, values, organisational culture), personal data protection, IT security procedures and initial health and safety training for contracted employees.
+Induction training for new employees (Welcome to Agora) - the programme includes basic information about the company (history, values, organisational culture), personal data protection, IT security procedures and initial health and safety training for contracted employees.
 The training also includes a separate section on corporate social responsibility and ESG management at Agora Group.
 The induction training is intended for all new people in the company - whether full-time employees, associates or interns.
 The rest of the onboarding is provided in the form of e-learning.

-- → Management training workshops aimed at managers to develop their people management skills -internal and external, designed for both full-time employees and colleagues as required. - \rightarrow Training and developing personal skills and competencies - designed for both full-time employees and colleagues depending on the needs of the department - → Sales training workshops to improve specific sales skills.
-Sales training programmes are alwaysdeveloped on the basis of sound needs analyses, including both business data analysis. and observations and interviews during customer visits and sales team meetings.
-The results of theanalyses determine the direction of the individual sales groups.
-Training work is based on casestudies built on the basis of real professional situations of the participants. - → Substantive training intended for both full-time staff and colleagues depending on the needs of the department, closely related to the knowledge and skills needed for particular jobs.
-Substantive training - intended for both full-time staff and colleagues depending on the needs of the department, closely related to the knowledge and skills needed for particular jobs. - → Language training funding is for contracted employees. - → Study funding is for contracted employees.
+- Management training workshops aimed at managers to develop their people management skills internal and external, designed for both full-time employees and colleagues as required. - Training and developing personal skills and competencies designed for both full-time employees and colleagues depending on the needs of the department. - Sales training workshops to improve specific sales skills.
+Sales training programmes are always developed on the basis of sound needs analyses, including both business data analysis. and observations and interviews during customer visits and sales team meetings.
+The results of the analyses determine the direction of the individual sales groups.
+Training work is based on case studies built on the basis of real professional situations of the participants. - Substantive training intended for both full-time staff and colleagues depending on the needs of the department, closely related to the knowledge and skills needed for particular jobs. - Language training funding is for contracted employees. - Study funding is for contracted employees.

 In addition to training programmes, internal coaching for selected employees of the company has been used at Agora Group since 2017 as part of its development activities.
-The coaches are internal coaches from the HR department, people educated and certified by international organisations (ICC -International Coaching Community).
+The coaches are internal coaches from the HR department, people educated and certified by international organisations (ICC - International Coaching Community).
 Development talks are also held once a year.
-This is an opportunity for employees and their superiors to discuss and summarise the goals achieved in the last 12 months and to jointly set new ones that the employee will pursue as part of his or her career path development
+This is an opportunity for employees and their superiors to discuss and summarise the goals achieved in the last 12 months and to jointly set new ones that the employee will pursue as part of his or her career path development.